Facts and Figures

 The Canadian Council on Animal Care (CCAC) (see the Policy & Oversight page for background) collects annual statistics on the use of animals in research, teaching and testing for institutions under the CCAC Program.
 Annual data reports can be downloaded here.
 It is important to note that the animal statistics published by CCAC represent those animals used in experimental procedures, and do not account for animals used for breeding purposes.
 The statistics also represent only those institutions under the CCAC program, and the use of animals in high schools is not overseen by the CCAC.

-The most recently published annual statistics on the use of animals in research, teaching and testing in Canada report that 3,570,352 animals were used in 2015.
-This is a 4.8% decrease from 2014.
+The most recently published annual statistics on the use of animals in research, teaching and testing in Canada report that 4,308,921 animals were used in 2016.
+This is a 21% increase from 2015.

-Notably, the numbers of mice, cattle, guinea pigs, ‘other rodents’, and rabbits have increased between 2014 and 2015.
-Some important decreases were seen in the numbers of fish, cats, dogs and nonhuman primates.
+Notably, the numbers of all species categories have increased between 2015 and 2016, with the exception of amphibians and Guinea pigs.
+Some important increases were seen in the numbers of pigs, cats, dogs and nonhuman primates.